 How to File an Employment Discrimination Claim

-If you are an employee or job seeker and believe you have been the target of unlawful discrimination, it's important to file a complaint with the Equal Employment Opportunity Commission (EEOC) as soon as possible.
+If you are an employee or job seeker and believe you have been the target of unlawful discrimination and you wish to file a legal complaint, it's important to file with the Equal Employment Opportunity Commission (EEOC) as soon as possible.

 Also, another agency, organization or individual can file a complaint on your behalf in order to protect your identity.
 However, remember that your employer is legally forbidden from retaliating against you for filing a discrimination claim.

 It's necessary to file your complaint within 180 days of the incident.
 That means you have approximately six months to gather the necessary information and file your claim.
 If the charge is also covered by local laws, the filing deadline is extended by 300 days.
 However, it's a good idea to file the claim as soon as possible.
 Immediate action will help to guarantee a successful investigation of the claim.